cdimascio/my-projects/README.md

-# my projects
+# my projects and collaborations

-Below is a list of newsworthy projects that I've led and/or acted as a core contributor.
+Below is a list of newsworthy projects that I've led and/or held role as a core contributor.

 ## [IBM and Sesame: Personalized Early Childhood Learning](https://www.ibm.com/watson/education/sesame-street)